Tag: marriage intimacy

 These behaviors destroyed our sex life.

-It rewired my brain to think I had created a real, loving, connection in my life when I hadn’t created one at all.
+It rewired my brain to think I had created a real, loving connection in my life when I hadn’t created one at all.

-So here’s what actually worked for me:
+If you want to break porn addiction, here’s what worked for me:

-1: I Changed What Horniness Meant
+1: I Changed What Feeling Horny Means To Me

 Feeling horny isn’t a problem.